livrush/front-end-party/README.md

 ## Develop

-Styles are written in Sass using Compass.
-If you have Compass installed you can compile Sass by running `npm run style`.
+Styles are written in Sass, compiled using Compass.
+If you have Compass installed you can compile Sass by running `yarn style` from the root directory.

 ## Deploy

-TBD
+The website is deployed on Heroku.
+All you should need to do is:

+* set a `heroku` git remote
+* run `yarn deploy`

+Ask the other organizers if you need the heroku remote.